Lodhurva Jain temple: Architecture

 The temple is built with yellow limestone and sandstone; famous for the intricate craftsmanship.
 The temple features ornate torana (arched gateway), and stone carvings of Kalpavriksha and kalputra.
-Lodhurva Jain temple is considered one of the best example of Jain architecture in Rajasthan.
+Lodhurva Jain temple is considered one of the best examples of Jain architecture in Rajasthan.
 According to William Guy, the temple walls are folded similar to an accordion and features exquisite screen carvings of jali.

+A study published in the journal Geoheritage describes the Lodhurva temple as a typical eight-cornered temple constructed from Jaisalmer Limestone.
+Its walls slope inward, giving the exterior an appearance resembling a pagoda.
+The exterior is characterised by geometrical stone latticework, while carved decoration is concentrated on the architectural panels and entrance gateway.
+The temple also contains an intricately carved ceiling executed in the same yellow limestone.

 About temple

 Lodhurva is one of the important Jain center.
 The mulnayak (main deity) of the temple is a black marble idol of Parshvanatha with a canopy of thousand hoods over head.
 In Shvetambara tradition, idols tend to derive their name from a geographical region, the lodhurva Parshvanath is one of 108 prominent idols of Parshvanath idols.
+The principal Parshvanatha shrine is accompanied by a temple dedicated to Sambhavanatha, the third Tirthankara.

 According to Jain belief, a snake comes out every evening from a hole inside the temple to drink the milk offering.
 As per popular belief, the sight of this snake is a blessing and considered holy.
 There is a ritual for people to visit the shrine after marriage.